shaymanjohn/aticatac-cpc/README.md

 Insert the aticatac.hfe disk into the emulator (supported on RetroVirtualMachine2, not sure about other emulators)

-And then in the emulator:
+And then in the emulator (needs to be a 6128): run"atic
-run"atic

 Cursor keys to move, G to return to first screen